 Recovering From Texas On-The-Job Foot & Ankle Injuries At Pain Stop MD

 We would not stand, walk, run, or move much at all without the use of our feet.
 When our feet get injured, our entire lives get impacted, from our ability to work and do our jobs to enjoying our time spent with family.
-Both chronic and acute foot injuries can considerably lower the quality of our lives.
+Both chronic and acute foot problems can considerably lower the quality of our lives.

-We know how valuable your feet are to your livelihood, and at Pain Stop MD, we strive to get your feet as healthy as possible after injuries so that you can live without the debilitating worry of chronic pain.
+We know how valuable your feet are to your livelihood, and at Pain Stop MD, we strive to get your feet as healthy as possible so that you can live without the debilitating worry of chronic pain.
 We serve Dallas area workers, including those from Waco, Ennis, and Denton at our full-service clinic.

 Our board-certified physician and staff sees all sorts workers who’ve sustained injuries, including: